Tehnix/HsCMS/README.md

 ## Authentication
 Only google authentication is used throughout the system, and therefore a google account is needed to use the admin facilities.

+The reason for this is quite simply that I'd prefer not to have any login credentials or other things stored on the server, and would rather move that concern to a third-party (in this case google).

 ## Deployment
 The preferred method of deployment is using the tool called [keter](https://github.com/snoyberg/keter).
 There is included a standard `keter.yml` settings file in the root directory, same as with `settings.yml`, this needs to be copied into the `config` folder.